 The core requirements

-- Surety bond.
-The facility must purchase a surety bond or equivalent assurance to the Secretary of HHS protecting all resident deposits.
-FDIC bank-deposit insurance alone is insufficient.
+7. Surety bond.
+The facility must purchase a surety bond, or other assurance satisfactory to the Secretary of HHS, securing all resident personal funds it holds.

 State-level operational rules